 Early Onset Alzheimer’s Symptoms Stages

 In fact, during the early stages, patients can sleep even more than before.
 The only suspicious thing can be the feeling of disorientation in the morning.
 As the disease continues to progress, the patients’ sleep will become more fragile.
-It will lead to interrupted sleep during the night, and daytime naps.
+It will lead to interrupted sleep during the night and daytime naps.
 When the disease reaches the advanced stage, patients will hardly be able to connect several hours of sleep.
 Instead, they will snooze in irregular patterns throughout the day and night.

 When it comes to genetics, it seems that patients who are dealing with obstructive sleep apnea have a genetic predisposition to develop AD later in their life.
 A gene connected to OSA has also been linked to AD and several chronic diseases such as heart disease.
 This only indicates how complex a condition AD is and why there is still no cure for this disease.
-Due to the severity of AD symptoms and many following sleep issues, the vast majority of these patients chooses accommodation in institutional facilities.
+Due to the severity of AD symptoms and many following sleep issues, the vast majority of these patients choose accommodation in institutional facilities.